javascript-tutorial/en.javascript.info/9-regular-expressions/05-regexp-character-sets-and-ranges/article.md

 For instance, we want to match all wordly characters or a dash, for words like "twenty-third".
 We can't do it with `pattern:\w+`, because `pattern:\w` class does not include a dash.
 But we can use `pattern:[\w-]`.

-We also can use a combination of classes to cover every possible character, like `pattern:[\s\S]`.
-That matches spaces or non-spaces -- any character.
-That's wider than a dot `"."`, because the dot matches any character except a newline.
+We also can use several classes, for example `pattern:[\s\S]` matches spaces or non-spaces -- any character.
+That's wider than a dot `"."`, because the dot matches any character except a newline (unless `s` flag is set).

 ## Excluding ranges